Graduate Application Process

 - If you are applying for the master's program and your primary area of interest is Cartography/GIS, you should specify "Cartogr & Geog Info Sys MS" as your Intended Field of Study.

 - Three (3) letters of recommendation from recent employers or faculty are required.

 - Letters of Recommendation are submitted online by your references.
-Each recommender will receive an invitiation to submit a ltetter on the applicant's behalf.
+Each recommender will receive an electronic invitation to submit a letter on the applicant's behalf.

 - Official GRE scores